looking for a screenwriter to hire? this screenplay ghostwriter is available now

 Introduction by- Michael McKown

 A professional screenwriter can solve those problems for you, and much quicker than you, an amateur, will.
 That means you will be able to get a high-quality movie script in front of a producer much quicker.
 I have several top-notch screenwriters on staff.
-One of them, Chuck Loch, wrote the following article to familiarize you with the elements of the art of writing for movies.
+The late Chuck Loch, wrote the following article to familiarize you with the elements of the art of writing for movies.

-Let’s find out what Chuck has to say about this art of writing for movies….
+Let’s find out what Chuck had to say about this art of writing for movies….

 By- Chuck Loch